The University of Wisconsin Press

 —Joan Wickersham, author of The Suicide Index

-Portrait of author Roger King/ Photo Credit Michelle AldredgeRoger King grew up in London.
-He is author of four previous novels: Horizontal Hotel, Written on a Stranger's Map, Sea Level, and A Girl from Zanzibar.
+Portrait of author Roger King/ Photo Credit Michelle AldredgeRoger King is author of four previous novels: Horizontal Hotel, Written on a Stranger's Map, Sea Level, and A Girl from Zanzibar.
 He has worked extensively in Africa and Asia, and has held university posts in both international development and creative writing.
 Since 1991 he has suffered from ME disease, also known as chronic fatigue syndrome.
-He lives in Leverett, Massachusetts.
+A native of London, he now lives in Leverett, Massachusetts.

 Photo credit: Michelle Aldredge.